IntersectMBO/plutus/doc/read-the-docs-site/adr/0002-steppable-cek-machine.md

 This section describes the proposed implementation of the debugging machine.

-We first **abstracts out the computation to "steps"** on our current machine.
+We first **abstract out the computation to "steps"** on our current machine.
 We then **implement a coroutine system** to add the debugging functionalities.

 ### Abstracting out the computation to "steps"